robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/discrete-mathematics-7th-edition-section-1-5-nested-quantifiers-exercises.md

 d) There exists a student y who has received an email from everybody
 e) Every student has received an email from student X
 f) All students have sent and received an email from eachother

+## 21
+Use predicates, quantifiers, logical connectives, and mathematical operators to express the statement that every positive integer is the sum of the squares of four integers.